Oldenburg Baby

-The Oldenburg Baby is the name given by the German media to Tim, an infant born in Oldenburg, Lower Saxony, Germany on 6 July 1997.
+The Oldenburg Baby is the name given by the German media to Tim, an infant born in Oldenburg, Lower Saxony, Germany, on 6 July 1997.
 Tim was born prematurely in the twenty-fifth week of pregnancy as the result of a failed late-term abortion.
 Doctors had expected the child would soon die and thus withheld treatment for nine hours.
 He became a focus of the debate surrounding abortion, especially late-term abortion, and its legal and ethical consequences.

-Tim died on the 4th of January 2019 from a lung infection; he was 21 years old.
+Tim died on 4 January 2019 from a lung infection; he was 21 years old.

 Background

 Upon learning that their fetus was diagnosed with Down syndrome, Tim's parents sought a late-term abortion at the Städtische Frauenklinik hospital.
 Tim was born prematurely in the twenty-fifth week of pregnancy as the result of the failed procedure.
 Doctors had expected the child would soon die and thus withheld treatment, but when the child continued to breathe after nine hours, doctors decided to treat him.
 He became a focus of the debate surrounding abortion, especially late-term abortion, and its legal and ethical consequences.